joe-antognini/joe-antognini.github.io/_posts/2015-10-7-typeia-progenitors.md

 features of the spectrum and light curve.
 A Type Ia supernova has the following characteristics:

-1. No hydrogen lines in the spectrum
+1. There is a secondary peak in the infrared light curve
-2. No helium lines in the spectrum
+2. No hydrogen lines in the spectrum
-3. There is a secondary peak in the infrared light curve
+3. No helium lines in the spectrum

 And that's it.
-In practice the third point is often not used when classifying a supernova and instead an alternate spectroscopic characteristic is used:
+In practice the first point is often not used when classifying a supernova and instead an alternate spectroscopic characteristic is used:

-3. Silicon lines are present in the spectrum
+1. Silicon lines are present in the spectrum

 Other supernova classes have different spectral lines in their spectra.
 Despite the fact that this classification scheme is not based on what the